rand00/conntest/README.md

 ### Usecases
 * Testing that your networking setup works - e.g. when you use  bridges, `TAP` devices, `NAT`, firewall rules etc.
+* As an alternative to `nmap` for testing what ports are open in a firewall - seen from a unikernels vantagepoint.
+  * Note that `nmap` can't be attached directly to a `TAP` device, or run as a virtual machine, so you need to wrap it in a VM to be run from the same positions as is possible for a unikernel.
 * Testing the connection-stats between different servers, MirageOS compilation-targets and network-stacks.
   * This can e.g. be useful:
     * if you plan to rearrange where/how your unikernel instances are run
     * if you compare performance of different backends
+  * Note that e.g. `iperf`, like `nmap`, also need to be wrapped in a VM to test performance from the same positions as a unikernel.
 * Stress-testing connections by sending lots of data to/from several instances at the same time.
 * Playing around with distributed unikernel setups.